HViktorTsoi/alpha_lidar/README.md

 # :gear: I. Hardware Guideline

-𝛼LiDAR enhances its sensing ability by incorporating an activate motion mechanism in the FoV-limited directions in the physical layer, therefore, implementing the complete hardware system is important.
+𝛼LiDAR enhances its sensing ability by incorporating an activate rotation mechanism in the FoV-limited directions in the physical layer, therefore, implementing the complete hardware system is important.
 In this section, we will demonstrate the assembly of the hardware in detail, including the setup of sensors, mechanical structures and electronic components.
 We provide comprehensive Bill of Materials, 3D printing instructions, PCB designing and manufacturing details and firmware setup guides to ensure easy replication of 𝛼LiDAR.
 Following this guide, users can reproduce the full 𝛼LiDAR hardware system, as shown bellow, for data collection and performance validation.